kellyky/survey-form/README.md

 Visit https://kellyky.github.io/survey-form/ and fill out the form.

 ## Known Bugs
-You'll get an error when you submit the form - the form is curerntly HTML/CSS only.
-I need to add code to do something with the form data.
+The form doesn't do anything with the data yet.
+You will likely get an error if you try submitting it.

+The Yes/No radio buttons don't line up quite right.

+Mobile styling is not quite right.

 ## Licence
 [MIT](https://choosealicense.com/licenses/mit/)